NSO-developer/nso-examples/high-availability/external-ha-framework/README.md

 The example builds and starts two NSO nodes, `n1` and `n2`.
 Both nodes run on the same host (localhost) using different `NCS_IPC_PORT`s.

-The YANG data models are simple.
-See the `$NCS_DIR/packages/services/manual-ha` package.

 The YANG modules define action points, allowing the operator to set the current node to primary, secondary, or none.
-The Java and YANG code, available in the `$NCS_DIR/packages/services/manual-ha` package, implements the actions using the Java API for HA and action callbacks.
+The Java and YANG implementations, available in the `package/manual-ha` package, implements the actions using the Java API for HA and action callbacks.

 Running the Example
 -------------------